 Let's say we want to get from San Diego to Manila with at most three stops along the way.
 For example, the trip going from San Diego through San Francisco, then Honolulu, then Shanghai, then Manila is a trip with exactly three stops.

-List all possible ways to get from San Diego to Manila with exactly three stops.
+List all possible ways to get from San Diego to Manila with exactly three stops (see the explanations above) and no city occurring twice.

 Doing that last exercise by hand is a pain because there are so many cases to check, and this is a relatively simple example.
 If we want to do this efficiently, linear algebra is the perfect tool.
 We'll start by encoding the data from our table into what's called an adjacency matrix.